goatchurchprime/jupyter_micropython_kernel/README.md

 You should now be able to execute MicroPython commands by running the cells.

+'''On Windows it can sometimes be difficult to find the Serial (COM-port) and the right driver.
+This is not unique to the jupyter_micropython_kernel and is a function of the USB chip that is on the breakout board containing your ESP32/ESP8266.
+Find the USB connection in the Device list to see what driver it needs or look for instructions from the supplier of the board.'''

-(There is a micropythondemo.ipynb file in the directory you could look at with some of the features shown.)
+There is a micropythondemo.ipynb file in the directory you could look at with some of the features shown.

 If a cell is taking too long to interrupt, it may respond to a "Kernel" -> "Interrupt" command.